-Brief: The HH-60G Pave Hawk is an armed all-weather day/night CSAR helicopter derived from the UH-60 Blackhawk.
+Brief: The HH-60G Pave Hawk is an armed, all-weather day/night CSAR helicopter derived from the UH-60 Blackhawk.
 Additional missions include casualty/medical evacuation, disaster and humanitarian response, firefighting, and combat/utility support.
-The HH-60G is equipped with advanced INS/GPS/Doppler navigation systems, satcom, and secure/ anti-jam communications, and a personnel locating system (PLS) that aids location of survivor's radio.
-It includes automatic flight control, NVG lighting, FLIR, engine/rotor blade anti-ice system, in-flight refueling probe, additional fuel tanks, and an integral rescue hoist.
-Combat enhancements include a full self-defensive suite and two miniguns (or .50-caliber guns).
-Ongoing Block 162 upgrades include Avionics Communications Suite Upgrade as well as replacing obsolete systems and standardizing HH-60G and loss-replacement aircraft configurations.
+The HH-60G is equipped with advanced INS/GPS/Doppler navigation systems, SATCOM, and secure/ anti-jam communications, and a personnel locating system (PLS) that aids location of a survivor's radio.
+It includes automatic flight control, NVG lighting, FLIR, an engine/rotor blade anti-ice system, in-flight refueling probe, additional fuel tanks, and an integral rescue hoist.
+Combat enhancements include a full, self-defensive suite and two miniguns (or .50-caliber guns).
+Ongoing Block 162 upgrades include an Avionics Communications Suite Upgrade, as well as replacing obsolete systems and standardizing HH-60G and loss-replacement aircraft.
 Obsolescence mods include color weather radar, improved TACAN, new RWR, auto direction finding, and digital intercoms.
-ACSU upgrades will wrap up in 2020, followed by fleetwide standardization in 2024.
-Ongoing mods include safety/ survivability, situational awareness, mission avionics, and operational loss replacement.
-FY19 funds Hostile Fire Indicator (HFI) to pinpoint and engage threats including rocket propelled grenade and small arms, as well as missile warning and countermeasures to support operations in Afghanistan, Iraq, and Syria.
-Additional upgrades include sensor turret to enhance situational awareness in low-visibility condition, and data links to provide real-time access to ISR data gleaned by offboard assets for improved situational awareness.
-USAF plans to replace the HH-60G with the new HH-60W Combat Rescue Helicopter (CRH).
-The more powerful helicopter will improve hot weather/high-altitude performance and feature an enlarged cabin and longer range.
-Two engineering development HH-60Ws are undergoing final construction.
-LRIP approval and first flight are both expected in 2019.
-A total of nine HH-60Ws will support developmental testing at Eglin.
-USAF plans to procure 112 new-HH-60Ws through 2029.
-The last HH-60s assigned to RAF Lakenheath departed for Aviano on May 15, 2018, to better support contingencies in Africa and Europe.
+ACSU upgrades wrap up in 2020, followed by fleetwide standardization in 2024.
+Ongoing mods include safety/survivability, situational awareness mods for low visibility ops and data-linking offboard ISR, mission avionics, and sensor turret improvements.
+The first of 19 Army-surplus HH-60U replacements was delivered to Elmendorf on Aug 5, 2019, to return the fleet to 114 helicopters by mid-2020.
+Both types will be replaced by the HH-60W Jolly Green II in developmental testing.

-Contractor: Sikorsky (Lockheed Martin).
+Contractor: Lockheed Martin Sikorsky.

 First Flight: October 1974.
-Delivered: 1982-present.